Very important person: Commerce

+VVIP

 Sometimes, the term very very important person (VVIP or V.V.I.P.) is also used, especially with reference to VIPs with very high socioeconomic rank or purchasing power.
 It is used especially when anyone can buy VIP treatment, to distinguish people with especially high requirements.
 V.V.V.I.P. (or VVVIP) can denote even another, higher level of exclusivity.